+1. Module 1 examines the role of geographic as well as generational culture on our ethical attitudes.

+2. Module 2 investigates ethical aspects of Corporate Governance and Fraud in association with managerial ethical attitudes and behavior.

-- 1. Module 1 discusses ethics from a human behavioral standpoint to help participants understand the various "pulls and tugs" that are inherent in our human nature. - 2.
-Module 2 examines the role of geographic as well as generational culture on our ethical attitudes. - 3.
-Module 3 reviews ethical aspects of Corporate Governance and Fraud, again with reference to existing research in the area that is associated with Governance, Fraud and managerial attitudes and behavior. - 4.
-Module 4 focuses on ethical philosophies with emphasis on ethical thinking and analysis, including references to existing research in ethical philosophies associated with ethical processing. - 5.
-Module 5 will review the current Codes of Professional Conduct applicable to practice in Texas, including the current Texas and AICPA Codes of Professional Conduct.
+3. Module 3 considers ethics from a human behavioral standpoint to help participants understand the various "pulls and tugs" that are inherent in our human nature.

+4. Module 4 focuses on ethical philosophies with emphasis on ethical thinking and analysis, including references to existing research in ethical philosophies associated with ethical processing.

+5. Module 5 will review the current Codes of Professional Conduct applicable to practice in Texas, including the current Texas and AICPA Codes of Professional Conduct.

-Module 1 - Ethics & Culture
+Module 1 -Ethics & Culture